9001/copyparty/docs/devnotes.md

 ## just the sfx

+if you just want to modify the copyparty source code (py/html/css/js) then this is the easiest approach

 first grab the web-dependencies from a previous sfx (assuming you don't need to modify something in those):

 ```sh